 Click "Save" after each parental contact you enter.
 Do not add a new contact or delete an existing contact until you have saved the previous contact's record.

 Each incoming student will be assigned to an Academic Advisor in the office of Academic Advising.
 These advisors have detailed knowledge about curricular and other academic offerings across the university and can help you synthesize academic opportunities, requirements, policies, and deadlines.
 Although your interests may change in the future, it is helpful for your first advisor to know what you are thinking as you begin your intellectual journey at Stanford.
 Programs with selection processes (ITALIC and SLE) may also review this form.

 This form collects your preferences for the courses that will fulfill the Thinking Matters Requirement, which is a requirement only for first-year students.
 Your rankings on this form will be used to plan for course size and to give you a preliminary assignment.
-After you receive your preliminary course assignment, you may choose to enroll in a different THINK course as there will be spaces open in every THINK course.
+After you receive your preliminary course assignment, if needed, you may choose to enroll in a different THINK course as there will be spaces open in every THINK course.